BDukov/Angular/book-buzz 2.0/README.md

 </ul>
 <h2> 3.
 Interactive Reviews:   </h2>
 Engaging review system for sharing thoughtful opinions on books.
-Users can contribute reviews for books authored by peers, fostering a vibrant community.
+Users can submit reviews for books added by other users, fostering a vibrant community.
 <h2> 4.
 Profile Customization: </h2>
 <ul>
   <li>User-friendly profile editing feature allows users to update email and manage their owner's books. </li>